The Harrison County Farmers Market to reopen Saturday

-The Harrison County Farmers Market will kick off Saturday at Telegraph Park in Marshall from 7 a.m. to noon.
+The Harrison County Farmers Market will kick off Saturday at Telegraph Park in Marshall from 7 a.m. to 12 p.m.

-Group treasurer Suzanne Carter said that Saturday’s market will be a “soft opening” with a number of vendors waiting to participate until later in the month.
+Group treasurer Suzanne Carter said that Saturday's market will be a "soft open" with a number of vendors waiting to participate until later in the month.

 "We usually have a large fresh flowers market on our first weekend back, but this year with everything it does not appear that that will happen," Carter said.